pdfernhout/High-Performance-Organizations-Reading-List/README.md

 by W. L. Livingston
 https://www.amazon.com/gp/product/0937063053

-Much of the book is about what the individual engineer must do to succeeed despite the orgnanization.
+Much of the book is about what the individual engineer must do to succeed despite the organization.
 Advocates for "Skunk Works" for vital projects.

 ### Disciplined Minds
 by Jeff Schmidt